joelsernamoreno/EvilCrow-RF/README.md

 # Evil Crow RF Support

+* You can ask in the Discord group: https://discord.gg/jECPUtdrnW
-You can open issue or send me a message via twitter (@JoelSernaMoreno).
+* You can open issue or send me a message via twitter (@JoelSernaMoreno).